FarhanAsfar/Data-Structure/README.md

 ## Data-Structure
-Data Structure problems and solutions.
+This repository will contain Data Structure problems and solutions.